sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Define the card combination type #58
 - Implement the function to determine the card combination of Airplane(double three) #59
 - Implement the function to define the maximum of "Airplane"(Double Three) #61
+- Implement the function to determine the card combination of Consecutive Double #62
+- Implement the function to define the maximum of "Consecutive Double" #63

 ## Weimin Yang